 Financial institutions are under constant scrutiny and supervision.
 There is an immense amount of pressure placed on these institutions to follow regulations and mitigate compliance risks.
-In 2011, The Board of Governors of the Federal Reserve System Office of the Comptroller of Currency issued SR Letter 11-7, also known as the “Supervisory Guidance on Model Risk Management.”
+The Board of Governors of the Federal Reserve System Office of the Comptroller of Currency previously issued SR Letter 11-7, also known as the “Supervisory Guidance on Model Risk Management.”
 This complex letter outlines the rules and regulations that financial institutions need to follow when using certain models for financial and business decisions.
 Here are a few of our takeaways from SR Letter 11-7.

 A model is defined by SR 11-7 as “a quantitative method, system, or approach that applies statistical, economic, financial, or mathematical theories, techniques, and assumptions to process input data into quantitative estimates.
 A model consists of three components: an information input component, which delivers assumptions and data to the model; a processing component, which transforms inputs into estimates; and a reporting component, which translates the estimates into useful business information.”

 Common Types of Models for Financial Institutions

 The two most common types of models currently being used by community financial institutions are Asset-Liability Management/Interest Rate Risk (“ALM/IRR”) Models and Bank Secrecy Act/Anti-Money Laundering (BSA/AML) Models.